 Arrive Casablanca, Morocco

-Arrive in Casablanca, where, after clearing customs and immigration, you are transferred to the city’s newest luxury hotel, designed with contemporary styling and traditional Moroccan accents.
-Spend the rest of the day at leisure in this exotic setting, the inspiration for the eponymous, 1942 Humphrey Bogart film.
+Arrive in Casablanca and transfer to your luxurious accommodations, designed with contemporary styling and traditional Moroccan accents.
+Enjoy the rest of the day at leisure in this exotic setting, the inspiration for the eponymous, 1942 Humphrey Bogart film.

 Rabat & Fez | Ancient Traditions, Rich Heritage

 Begin the day in the port city of Casablanca, Morocco’s largest metropolis and its commercial hub.
-Visit the stunning Hassan II Mosque, which accommodates up to 25,000 worshipers; its minaret stands as the tallest religious structure in the world.
+Visit the stunning Hassan II Mosque, which accommodates up to 25,000 worshippers; its minaret stands as the tallest religious structure in the world.
 Then, travel to the Moorish city of Rabat, capital of Morocco, to visit the Mohammed V Mausoleum, dedicated to the founder of modern Morocco, grandfather of the current king.
-View the Mauresque-style Hassan Tower and Oudaya Kasbah, along with its scenic Andalusian garden.
-Continue to Fez for a special cocktail reception followed by a welcome dinner hosted by A&K.
+View the Mauresque-style Hassan Tower and Oudaya Kasbah, along with its palm-dotted Andalusian garden.
+Continue to Fez for a special cocktail reception.
+Then, sit down to a welcome dinner, joined by a female professor who converses with you about the role of women in modern Morocco, an A&K-exclusive experience.

 Fez | Timeless Medieval City

 Explore Fez el-Bali (Old Fez), the cultural heart of Morocco.
-Founded in the eighth century by Moulay Idriss I, this imperial capital was a renowned center of medieval learning.
+Founded in the eighth century by Moulay Idris I, this imperial capital was a renowned center of medieval learning.
 Stroll the labyrinthine old quarter, with its 9,000 narrow lanes, alleys and souks, on a market visit of exceeding authenticity.
 Watching local craftsmen in action — working with bronze and pottery — makes for an engaging artisan visit as well.
-Next, proceed to the intricately detailed 14th-century Karaouine — one of the oldest, still-functioning universities in the world, and Nejjarine Square.
-You also see the Royal Palace, madrasas and mellah (Jewish quarter) in Fez el-Jadid.
+Proceed to the intricately detailed Karaouine.
+Built in 859 AD, it is one of the oldest still-functioning universities in the world.
+You also visit Nejjarine Square before continuing to Fez el-Jadid (New Fez), where you see the Royal Palace, madrasas (Islamic schools) and mellah (Jewish quarter).

 Volubilis | Roman Ruins & Lunch at a Vineyard

 Journey overland to explore Volubilis, a UNESCO World Heritage Site that is home to some of the best-preserved Roman ruins in North Africa.
 With its triumphal arches, basilicas and capitals, the Volubilis skyline brims with iconic examples of Roman architecture.
 Among its greatest treasures, however, are the mosaic floors of former family dwellings, which include depictions of Orpheus charming animals with his lyre, nine dolphins signifying good luck and a portrait of Amphitrite in a seahorse-drawn chariot.
-Upon completing this glimpse into antiquity, proceed to a winery outside Meknes for lunch set among the region’s sun-bathed vineyards and olive groves.
-Return to Fez with your evening at leisure.
+Next, proceed to a winery outside Meknes for a memorable Chef’s Table lunch set among the region’s sunbathed vineyards and olive groves.
+Return to Fez, with your evening at leisure.

 Erfoud | Desert Oasis

 Travel to small, desert-fringed Erfoud, pausing for lunch en route and marveling at everyday life as you pass Berber villages, endless date palm plantations and the majestic Atlas Mountains.
-Settle into your hotel, with the remainder of the day to spend at leisure.
-Gather for dinner this evening.
-Your gourmet meal is prepared with locally sourced, organic ingredients.
+After the day’s scenic drive, settle into your hotel before gathering for dinner this evening.
+Tonight’s meal is prepared with locally sourced, organic ingredients.

 The Sahara | Into the Desert Dunes

 This morning, discover the fortified desert town of Rissani.
-Continue to the desert dunes of the Sahara by four-wheel-drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
-The stunning reddish-hued sand dunes can reach up to 500 feet high, creating an otherworldly landscape.
-Experience it like a local on camel back.
-As the sun sets, celebrate your unforgettable desert foray with a Scenic Sundowner.
+Continue into the desert dunes of the Sahara, at first by four-wheel-drive vehicle, amid stunning reddish-hued sand dunes that reach up to 500 feet high, creating an otherworldly landscape.
+Then, switch modes of transport and Ride Like a Local, on camel back, to your nomadic tented camp, where a reception with mint tea and pastries awaits you.
+As the sun sets over the Saharan dunes, celebrate your unforgettable desert foray with a Scenic Sundowner.
 Return to your camp for a traditional meal before a campfire, along with distinctively Moroccan entertainment.
 Then, slumber in comfort as the sounds of the desert lull you to sleep.

 Ouarzazate | Road of a Thousand Kasbahs